TruongMimi/comp440/README.md

   - This assumes that the port is 8000 for the container to run on and that there is a page available and routing available for '/' in the URL
   7. If all is set up properly on the app side/code side, then you should see your app's page!

+  # Removing Docker container and image
+  1. Open the Docker Desktop application
+  2. Click on the tab “Containers”
+  3. Click the little trash can icon to the far right of the container that’s listed
+  - You can delete while it’s still running but, if not, just click the stop icon before clicking the trash can icon.
+  4. Confirm
+  5. Click on the tab “Images”
+  6. Click on the little trash can icon to the far right of the image that’s listed
+  7. Confirm